Machine learning with neural networks: Further reading

 \section{Further reading}

-An older but still good reference for Monte-Carlo methods in Statistical Physics is the book {\em Monte Carlo methods in Statistical Physics} edited by Binder \cite{Binder}.
-A more recent source is the book by Newman and Barkema \cite{NewmanBarkema}.
-For simulated annealing, you can refer to Ref.~\cite{Salamon}.
+Older but still good references for Monte-Carlo methods in statistical physics are the book {\em Monte Carlo methods in Statistical Physics} edited by Binder \cite{Binder}, and Sokal's lecture notes \cite{sokal1997monte}.
+Some historical notes are found in Ref.~\cite{gubernatis2005marshall}.